 To truly get “falling off the bone tender” ribs, you need to address the membrane.

 The membrane is the thin layer of silver skin running along the backside of the ribs that helps hold them together.
-If left on, it causes the rub or sauce from flavoring the meat and can makes the ribs curl during cooking.
+If left on, it prevents the rub or sauce from flavoring the meat and can make the ribs curl during cooking.
 Also, if nothing is done with the membrane, it becomes tough when cooked.
 This prevents the tender ribs you’re going for and instead makes them chewy.

 With the ribs lying in front of you horizontally, find the edge of the membrane between the first and second rib.
 Stick your finger all the way through from the bottom to top.
-Gently life your hand up until the membrane breaks away from the bones.
+Gently lift your hand up until the membrane breaks away from the bones.
 Grab the membrane and pull it from one side of the rack of ribs to the other to remove it.

 Do I Have To Remove The Membrane?